 For general Canadian information, check out The Canadian Encyclopedia, the Library And Archives Canada Browse By Topic page, and/or the various Government of Canada Publications.

 If have a question, you might want to call the Canadian Consulate General's Library (212-596-1628) or the Library and Archives Canada (613-996-5115), which is a combination of the Canadian National Library and the National Archives of Canada.

 Bankruptcy Information: To find out if a person or business has filed for bankruptcy, search the Office of the Superintendent of Bankruptcy.

 Business Information: Several free Internet sites provide good Canadian business information, including Industry Canada Online, Canada Business Online and Yahoo!.
 Canadian business news articles are searchable on Lexis.

 To locate a Canadian business, look it up on Industry Canada and/or the Canadian Trade Index .

 To compile a report on a Canadian company, you can (1) get the Industry Canada profile; and/or (2) get a Dun & Bradstreet report and/or (3) get a credit report from SkyMinder and/or (4) search the Internet and/or (5) search business news sources (discussed below) and/or (6) if the company is public, get any useful corporate filings (as discussed below).

 Canadian companies can incorporate with either the Federal government or a province.
 Corporations Canada handles Federal registration, and you can retrieve registration records for Federally incorporated companies is available through their Search for a Federal Corporation page.
 For filing with the provinces, Industry Canada posts links to the Provincial Registers.
 You can retrieve corporate registration records (including images of filings) for Ontario companies is available through Oncorp Direct; credit card access is available; you can search for any kind of Ontario business through Service Ontario.
 For British Columbia, use BC Online.

 You can get Canadian securities filings from SEDAR, the Canadian equivalent of EDGAR.
 SEDAR filings are also available through LIVEDGAR and SEC Info.
 Note: Canada does not have a central securities commission; each province has its own.

-To find additional reference books and databases, see the Canadian Companies Research Guide guide to information resources on Canadian companies posted by the Winspear Business Reference Library.
+To find additional reference books and databases, see the Companies: Canada research guide posted by the Winspear Business Reference Library.
 See also "Company Information."